saharama/saharama.github.io/essays/smart-questions.md

 In the words of a wise marching band conductor: "I have a theory.
 People talk loud when they want to sound smart, right?
 Maybe if we play loud, people will think we're good."
 (Squidward Tentacles, 2001).

-If developers asked smart questions, they likely appear to be smart.
+If developers ask smart questions, they can appear smarter.
 Not only do "smart-questions" explain problems and symptoms clearly, but they also show a certain threshold of respect and willingness to learn towards the programming community.
 Great concise questions will entice others to contribute toward a great solution.

 ## Asking like a Pro